gboeing/osmnx/.github/ISSUE_TEMPLATE.md

-The issue tracker is for reporting bugs and feature requests.
+This issue tracker is for reporting bugs or proposing new features.
+Please ask "how-to" questions on https://stackoverflow.com/ instead.
 Before you proceed, please read the contributing guidelines in this repo's CONTRIBUTING.md.

 If you installed OSMnx via conda and are experiencing installation problems, please open an issue at https://github.com/conda-forge/osmnx-feedstock/issues

-If you're having trouble with OSMnx, first search the previously opened issues to see if the problem has already been noted.
+If you're having trouble with OSMnx, first search the previously opened issues (and Stack Overflow) to see if the problem has already been noted.
 If not, fill in the template below:

 #### Problem description (what did you do, what did you expect to happen, and what actually happened)